CS3219-AY2425S1/cs3219-ay2425s1-project-g28/README.md

 ## Deployment

 We deployed PeerPrep on AWS ECS.
-It is accessible [here](http://peerprep-frontend-alb-1935920115.ap-southeast-1.elb.amazonaws.com/).
+It is accessible [here](http://peerprep-frontend-alb-1935920115.ap-southeast-1.elb.amazonaws.com/) (deprecated).

 ## Setting up